-The multiple highways that transect Ohio are major distribution routes for a number of different illegal drugs.
+The multiple highways that transect Ohio are major distribution routes for illegal drugs.
 The Ohio State Highway Patrol is targeting this distribution by checking for suspicious activity during its routine traffic stops and coordinating information between its Office of Investigative Service and Criminal Intelligence Units.
-In 2018, state troopers mad more than 11,000 drug arrests.
+Clearly these efforts are working: In 2018, state troopers made more than 11,000 drug arrests.

 To become a state trooper in Ohio, applicants must be 20-34 years old and have a high school diploma or GED.
 They will undergo a thorough background check and physical examination.
 Applicants must have uncorrected vision that is at least 20/125 in each eye.
 This selection process normally takes two months.

-A high priority of the Cuyahoga County sheriff’s department is combating an increase in drug related crimes.
-The dedicated narcotics unit has personnel working round the clock along with four highly trained dogs in its K9 Unit.
+One of the highest priorities for the Cuyahoga County sheriff’s department is combating the increase in drug related crimes.
+The dedicated narcotics unit has personnel working around the clock along with four highly trained dogs in its K9 Unit.

 The Investigations Division of the Franklin County sheriff’s department has a Bomb Squad, SWAT Team, and a Hostage Negotiation unit.
 The Patrol Division includes mounted and bicycle patrols, along with a marine rescue/dive group.

-Northern Ohio has been designated as a High Intensity Drug Trafficking Area (HIDTA), and the Summit County sheriff’s department is part of the Summit County Drug Unit.
+Northern Ohio has been designated as a High Intensity Drug Trafficking Area (HIDTA), and the Summit County Sheriff’s Department works in concert with other agencies as part of the Summit County Drug Unit.
 One of the many specialties of this department is dealing with methamphetamine labs, and a special Clandestine Methamphetamine Laboratory Response Team has been formed in collaboration with the Akron Police Department.
-Since 2001, it has dealt with 75 emergencies in Summit County alone.

 Jobs with Municipal Police Departments in Ohio

-Akron has one of the highest rates of violent crime in the country, and the 451 sworn members in the Akron Police Department work to fight this trend.
+Akron has one of the highest rates of violent crime in the country, and the 451 sworn officers of the Akron Police Department work to fight this trend.
 Akron police officers work in a variety of units, including Crimes Against Persons/Major Crimes, Crimes Against Property, Juvenile/Auto Theft/Missing Persons Unit, Narcotics, Crime Scene, and Polygraph.